 Most victims face people doubting their experience.
 The default in our society is to assume that victims are lying.
-But statistics have shown that the number of false accusations tend to be extremely minor, and this belief discourages sexual assault survivors from speaking up or reporting.
+But statistics have shown that the number of false accusations tend to be extremely minor.
 Having doubt cast on your experience ontop of already having been through such a traumatic experience can be incredibly painful for survivors.
 Please don’t assume that someone who discloses they’ve been sexually assaulted is lying or cast doubts on the credibility of what they’re saying, as that can be extremely re-traumatizing.

 A basic guide to supporting

 survivors of sexual assault